JanBenicek/CalculationsLib/README.md

 - Ohm's Law
 - Temperature if resistance change / Resistance if temperature Change
 - Voltage/Current if switch connection between Star and Triangle
+- PT100/PT1000 resistance to temperature and temperature to resistance

 #Meteorology:
 - Transfer Temperature between °C °F °K